-- A siting plan of your home on your lot with dimensions and setbacks from all boundaries, existing and proposed ground levels, location of any proposed retaining walls and/or fencing and driveway, and the location of site services such as solar panels, hot water units and rainwater tanks as applicable; - Floor plans that show the layout of the home indicating all rooms, windows, external doors, external fixtures and nominated floor levels; - Full elevations indicating wall heights and all external finishes including garage door type; - Relevant cross sections showing roof pitches, eaves depth, areas of cut and/or fill, the height of retaining walls and walls along the boundaries and driveway gradients; - Fence design as per the estate/stage standard requirements; and, - Landscape plans (to the extent necessary to address the requirements of these Guidelines).
+- A siting plan of your home on your lot with dimensions and setbacks from all boundaries, existing and proposed ground levels, location of any proposed retaining walls and/or fencing and driveway, and the location of site services such as solar panels, hot water units and rainwater tanks as applicable.
+Retaining wall details must be included whether or not they are being undertaken by the builder or owner prior to, or post-build.
+A holistic consideration of the site layout is required in the initial stage; - Floor plans that show the layout of the home indicating all rooms, windows, external doors, external fixtures and nominated floor levels; - Full elevations indicating existing and proposed ground level, wall heights, heights of any retaining walls and/or batters and all external finishes including garage door type; - · A schedule of colours, materials and finishes; - Relevant cross sections showing roof pitches, eaves depth, areas of cut and/or fill, the height of retaining walls and walls along the boundaries and driveway gradients; - Fence design as per the estate/stage standard requirements; - Landscape plans (to the extent necessary to address the requirements of these Guidelines); and, - Inclusion of all required details and notations required by these Guidelines and the Pinnacle Design Guidelines Checklist (V5, May 2021).
+This is irrespective of who is undertaking the work (i.e. owner or builder).